Los Garzones Airport: History

 Aviation had many protagonists in the Sinu territory.
 In the 1930s, passenger flights from Scadta landed in Montería and Lorica.
-In the 1940s, Avianca, produced from the liquidation of Scadta and Lansa (Lineas Aéreas Nacionales SA) which also covered Montería and Lorica.
+In the 1940s, Avianca was produced from the liquidation of Scadta and Lansa (Lineas Aéreas Nacionales SA), which also covered Montería and Lorica.
 In 1947 came the DC3, type C-47, from Sociedad Aeronáutica de Medellín, which initially transported cargo to Planeta Rica.

 The old San Jerónimo de Montería airport was inaugurated in 1937 on the land that is now occupied by the San Jerónimo Hospital and the Tacasuán Recreational Center.
 Avianca started its operations there with the famous Douglas DC-3.
 These planes arrived in the country in October 1939, and were flying at the incredible speed, at that time, of 200 miles per hour.
 The most famous DC-3 was the HK-111, commanded by Captain Alfredo Crismatt, baptized by the people as the Doctor, since it "begins with one", "continues with one" and "ends with one".

 The arrival of the Douglas DC-4, which required a longer runway, led to the opening of the Berástegui Airport in the 1960s, on the property of the "San Antonio" farm, which was owned by General Gustavo Rojas Pinilla.
 The next step was the construction of the current airport of Los Garzones, inaugurated in 1974, to open the skies of Córdoba to modern Jets.

-In 2016 Montería received 968,481 passengers, while in 2017 it received 943,772 passengers according to data published by the Grupo Aeroportuario del Sureste.
+In 2016, Montería received 968,481 passengers, while in 2017 it received 943,772 passengers according to data published by the Grupo Aeroportuario del Sureste.

 Renovations

 From 2014 to 2017, the airport was renovated at a cost of around $100 million USD.
-The works included runway expansion from 1,900 m to 2,300 m, terminal expansion nearly doubling the previous size, new check in stands, new concessions, and a new cargo terminal.
+The works included runway expansion from 1,900 m to 2,300 m, terminal expansion nearly doubling the previous size, new check-in stands, new concessions, and a new cargo terminal.
 The runway expansion made the airport capable of handling international flights.